mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 # Date and Time Pickers - Getting Started

-<p class="description">Get started with the Date and Time pickers.
+<p class="description">Get started with the Date and Time Pickers.
 Install the package, configure your application and start using the components.</p>

 ## Installation